PyBaltimore/Presentations/July2015/reddit_bot/README.md

+THIS REDDIT BOT WAS BUILT TO SCORE THE LIKELYHOOD OF SUCIDE ON /r/Depression subreddit AND RESPOND WITH APPROPRIATE HOTLINE INFORMATION

 Files:

 a.
 All files are located in alchemyapi folder

 b.
 All files must be run from alchemyapi folder in order to work